Kirontech-Project/.github/profile/README.md

 ### B. Softwares
 There are many visualization tools available for network analysis, which are detailedly evaluated [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5540468/).
 Two softwares among them are used in this project.
-I particularly list the installation method for Ubuntu since it is my case.
+We particularly list the installation method for Ubuntu since it is our case.

 #### 1. Gephi
 - **Website**: https://gephi.org/